bgeo-gis/mapproxy-docker/README.md

     layers: ws_t_link,ws_t_arc,ws_t_connec,ws_t_node
 ```

-In this second part, the `update_tables` are the parent tables used in the update to check for network object changes.
-The `materialized_views` are the views in the DB used as sources.
-In the `source` definition, change the `url` to point to your QGIS project file (only change the name of the project, in this case `ws.qgs`, the rest of the URL should remain the same).
+In this section:

+- `update_tables` are the parent tables used in the update to detect changes.
+- `materialized_views` are used as data sources.
+- `sources` define how to access QGIS layers via WMS.
+Where:
+   - `url` points to the QGIS project
-The `layers` are the name of the layers in the QGIS project to use as source.
+   - `layers` are the name of the layers in the QGIS project to use as source.

 ```yaml
 grid: